AlexJr003/Portifolio---Alexandre/README.md

 # Portifolio---Alexandre
-Check my Repository - It contains projects that I already created as well as my social media and background information.
+Check my Portfolio - It contains projects that I already created as well as my social media and background information.